What Every Social Security Disability Applicant Needs To Know About Cardiac Arrhythmia

 Don’t give up!
 If you don’t meet a listing, you have to establish, at step four, that you cannot return to the lightest job you’ve held in the fifteen years before you became disabled and, at step five, there are medical and vocational factors that prevent you from being employed.

-It is crucial that your physician complete whats called a Cardiac Residual Functional Form.
-The social security administration will never tell you or your doctor about these forms.
+It is crucial that your physician complete what is called a Cardiac Residual Functional Form.
+The Social Security Administration will never tell you or your doctor about these forms.
 These forms are crucial because they will document the following:

 – The extent of your disease, your progress.